ronitlevi/Set-Card-Game-multithreading/README.md

 ## Contribution

+This project is a result of academic work completed as part of the Computer Science program at Ben-Gurion University of the Negev.

-This project was developed collaboratively in a team of two.
+It was developed collaboratively in a team of two.

 I actively participated in the design and implementation of the system, including the multithreading and synchronization logic.